Sam Wedgbury: Buxton

 On 1 August 2020, Wedgbury signed for Buxton.

 Stalybridge Celtic

 In May 2021 he joined Stalybridge Celtic.

 Worksop Town

 On 10 June 2022, Wedgbury joined Worksop Town.

+On 3 July 2025, Wedgbury announced his retirement from football.

+On 8 November 2025, Worksop Town FC announced Wedgbury would return to the club and come out of retirement.

 International career

 Wedgbury was called up to represent the England C team in January 2013, for the International Challenge Trophy semi-final tie against Turkey U23s.
 He played the whole match in England's 1–0 defeat to a strong Turkish side at Princes Park on 5 February.

 Personal life

 Born in Oldbury, West Midlands, Wedgbury states he "comes from a working-class family" and that he has been brought up to work hard.
 His mother is the manager at a care home and his father a self-employed builder, and he believes he would probably be working with his father if he "hadn't been playing football".